 “Do not be swayed by the false spin and manipulations of a desperate politician.
 The legal travel category of Support for the Cuban People does just that: it supports the well-being of our neighbors, the Cuban people.
 A people who are warm, inviting, educated, musically, and artistically talented and who are fascinated by American culture.
 Cultural exchange furthers the spirit and implementation of democracy.
 These prohibitions only hurt the innocent Cuban people who remain pawns of failed politics.”

 How can you ensure a successful and safe trip to Cuba?
 Be sure to work with a company that has specific experience planning Cuba travel logistics and can guide you regarding what to do (and what not to do) once you are on the Island.
-Cultural Cuba’s owner founder David Lee was named a Conde Nast Top Travel Specialist, one of the “Top 100 Travel Gurus” by Town & Country, and has consecutively been on the prestigious Wendy Perrin WOW List as the Trusted Travel Expert for Cuba.
+Cultural Cuba’s owner founder David Lee was named a Conde Nast Top Travel Specialist and one of the “Top 100 Travel Gurus” by Town & Country.

 Feel free to contact us with any questions you have about private, custom, and legal travel to Cuba.
 Cultural Cuba seamlessly manages all the logistics so that our travelers can completely and safely enjoy a dynamic and enriching trip to Cuba.